Olympic Free Weights, Standard Free Weights, Kettlebells

 Designed with hand held cut outs to help get a better grip on the disc and reduce the risk of dropping it.
 Can be cast iron or rubber coated.
 Rubber coated weight training discs prevent damage to the disc and the floor if dropped.
 Olympic size only

-The most expensive weight training discs but are incredibly hard wearing and also excellent at reducing damage to floors if dropped.
+The most expensive weight training discs but are incredibly hard wearing.
+Also excellent at reducing damage to floors if dropped.
 Olympic size only.

 Probably one of the oldest forms of weight training.
 A Kettlebell is a ball shaped weight with a handle on top of it.
-The original ones were made from solid cast iron but today they can come rubber coated and even adjustable.
+The original ones are solid cast iron but today they can come rubber coated and even adjustable.
 They usually have a starting weight of 2kg and go up to 40kg.
-You need to know how to use a Kettlebell to get the best out of it but there are so many exercises that you can perform that once you do you will find them enjoyable to use.
+You need to know how to use a Kettlebell to get the best out of it.
+But, there are so many exercises that you can perform that once you do you will find them enjoyable to use.